NewtonPlus - A Fast Big Number Square Root Function

 When calculating Newton's method, the costliest part is the division.
 The division is time-consuming for computers and humans alike.
 If somehow this division can be shrunk, it would put us in a much better place regarding the work needed for the calculation.

 When doing typical Newton iterations by hand in binary, something jumps out.
-The “v +” is just the previous iteration of v tacked on the front.
+The "v +" is just the previous iteration of v tacked on the front.
 Furthermore, these bits are already there, so we are just upshifting the top half by 1.
 If we already have these bits, do we really need to have them in the divide?
 Can we somehow remove this part since we have it already?
-The answer is they don’t need to be in the divide.
-These bits are the first bits of the result, v.
-Remember the bits in V2 are x so if we just remove the V2 , then after it goes through the sqrt it would be like we just removed v, the thing we are trying to pre-remove.
+The answer is they don't need to be in the divide.

 The Code for Newton Plus